 Calculating component deratings in Excel was one of my first jobs, and it taught me to really appreciate good automation.

-If we’d had better software and management practices, this could have been an almost trivial exercise of running a script and checking the output report before putting an order in.
-Instead, it was an incredible soul sucking week of my life, coupled with requests for a little bit of funding to write those necessary scripts.
-Now, I’m convinced that good management is one of the most important ways to improve supply chain and logistics for manufacturing.
-By improving management, you can improve the entire manufacturing timeline of your products.
-If you want to improve your management, there are a couple key aspects to consider and integrate into the documentation you keep for your BOMs.
+If we’d had better BOM software and management practices, this could have been an almost trivial exercise of running a script and checking the output report before putting an order in.
+Instead, it was an incredibly soul sucking week of my life, coupled with requests for a little bit of funding to write those necessary scripts.
+Now, I’m convinced that good BOM management is one of the most important ways to improve supply chain and logistics for manufacturing.
+By improving BOM management, you can improve the entire manufacturing timeline of your products.
+If you want to improve your BOM management, there are a couple key aspects to consider and integrate into the documentation you keep for your BOMs.

 Sub-components and sub-assemblies